Who the Hell Is Edgar?: Background and composition

 "Who the Hell Is Edgar?" was written by Teodora Špirić (known professionally as Teya), Selina–Maria Edbauer (known professionally as Salena), Ronald Janeček, and Pele Loriano.
 Teya and Salena met each other during the production of Austrian television talent show Starmania, 18 months prior to writing "Who the Hell Is Edgar?".
 The song was composed at a songwriting camp in the Czech Republic in 2022 to write a song for Salena to enter into the Eurovision Song Contest, with the initial version of the song including swear words in the song's first verses.
 The swears were removed as the writers thought the word hell "translate[d] the message more".
 Writing for "Who the Hell Is Edgar?" started with an hour left in the camp, and was chosen because it was "the best song of the day" according to Teya.
 The duo chose to reference American writer Edgar Allan Poe because of an experience a personal friend of theirs, Norwegian singer Elsie Bay, went through the night before writing the song.
 Teya described the experience as "when you write a really good song... and it doesn't feel like your work."
 Salena later stated in a press conference that it represented "a snapshot of the fun we had writing it...
 Sometimes creativity rushes through you like you're possessed by a ghost."

 The song is regarded as a satire of the music industry and is inspired by experiences both Teya and Salena have faced as women in the music industry.
 Inspiration also came from the phenomenon of groups of female poetry writers from the 1850s and 1860s who wrote poems that attempted to emulate Poe's writings, believing that the spirit of Poe had possessed them.
 Within the song's lyrics, it mocks aspects of the music industry.
 The duo, who within "Who the Hell is Edgar?" write a song which they believe will make them rich, end up ghostwriting it using the alias of Edgar Allan Poe to poke fun at the idea that "he's a man.
 We, as female songwriters, can't make it without a man doing it for us."
 References to the payout of $0.003 per stream via music streaming services are mentioned, displaying a songwriter's lack of stable income.
 Eventually realising their total payout even if the song became a hit would be minimal, they resign to the fact that they can only afford "gas station champagne", stating that "Edgar can not pay rent for me".
-The lyrics bear a resemblance to Poe's life, who despite achieving literary success, earned little from his work and died impoverished, with Poe's works being plagarised by others.
+The lyrics bear a resemblance to Poe's life, who despite achieving literary success, earned little from his work and died impoverished, with Poe's works being plagiarised by others.